NicoHood/HoodLoader2/Readme.md

 The main advantage is to **flash the 16u2 with the Arduino IDE**.
 HoodLoader2 comes with full Arduino compatible core (see [HID Project](https://github.com/NicoHood/HID)) to create your very own custom programs with the normally unused 16u2 USB chip.
-You can either use the CDC, HID, MIDI, more than one HID interface without CDC or custom USB devices (similar to Teensy).
+You can either use the CDC, MIDI, HID interfaces or custom USB devices (not all at once, similar to Teensy).

-**To sum up: You can flash the 16u2 with avr-dude or Arduino IDE and the 328/2560 with the Arduino IDE like you are used to.**
+The USB-Serial bridges allows to reprogram the 328/2560.
+So in bootloader mode your Arduino acts like its used to (except baud 57600).

 See [HID Project](https://github.com/NicoHood/HID) for the Arduino IDE core files/examples.